| Title: | A Report Templating System |

 a character string containing input definition |

-relies on YAML syntax to define inputs.
+As of version 0.5, rapport relies on YAML syntax to define inputs.
 The following sections describe deprecated input definition syntax.

 Input Specifications

-, and some of them don't have anything to do with provided dataset whatsoever.
+Apart from template metadata, header also requires specification for template inputs.
+In most cases, inputs refer to variable names in provided dataset, but some inputs have special meaning inside rapport, and some of them don't have anything to do with provided dataset whatsoever.
 Most inputs can contain limit specification, and some inputs can also have a default value.
 At first we'll explain input specifications on the fly, and in following sections we'll discuss each part in thorough details.
 Let's start with a single dummy input specification:

 *foo.bar | numeric[1,6] | Numeric variable | A set of up to 6 numeric variables